 If you're not quite ready to commit to a monthly gym membership but you'd like to start a simple home workout routine, our buyers' guide to the best products for keeping fit at home is a great place to start.

-In the winter months, cold weather and dark evenings can put a dampener on outdoor exercise, but we've chosen home gym equipment that can be used in the comfort of your own front room (space permitting).
+Bad weather and dark evenings can put a dampener on outdoor exercise, but we've chosen home gym equipment that can be used in the comfort of your own front room (space permitting).

 It's important to support an exercise plan with adequate nutrition.
 Aim to eat a varied, balanced diet and stay hydrated.
 After exercise, muscles require carbohydrates and protein to repair – read our guide to the best sources of protein, including vegetarian and vegan options.

 If you're struggling to get enough protein in your daily diet, browse our reviews of the best protein powders and protein bars to buy, which also include our nutritionist's guidance on who should consider protein supplements and how to use them safely.

 If you have any concerns or conditions which might limit your ability to exercise safely, such as asthma or injuries, it's best to check with your GP before embarking on a new fitness programme.
 Always follow the manufacturer's safety instructions and ensure you understand how to use the home gym equipment safely before you begin.

 The best gym equipment for exercising at home